PrajvalBadiger/PrajvalBadiger/README.md

 # Hi there, I'm Prajval 👋

-I'm an Software Engineer.
+I'm a Software Engineer.
 Currently working at Nokia Networks India as an Operating Systems Engineer.

 ## Contact me